gbdev/pandocs/content/MBC1.md

 Before external RAM can be read or written, it must be enabled by writing to this address space.
-It is recommended to disable external RAM after accessing it, in order to protect its contents from damage during power down of the Game Boy.
+It is recommended to disable external RAM after accessing it, in order to protect its contents from corruption during power down of the Game Boy.
 Usually the following values are used:

 ```